 There’s more to making a CD than singing a dozen songs at a sound studio.
 This seminar will detail all the ins & outs of the creative and legal aspects of independently producing a CD.
 Nancy Stearns, CPW Administrator and producer of six CDs, shares her knowledge of the technical, legal and financial information a singer needs to know as she answers questions about choice of material, hiring musicians, studio work, licensing material, graphic design and marketing.

-SING FROM YOUR HEART — IN VENICE:
+SING FROM YOUR HEART — IN ITALY:

 For information about the fees for various classes, payment plans and our cancellation policy, please contact the Administrator of the Helen Baldassare Cabaret Performance Workshop.